 Student Fellows Program

-The Georgetown Global Health Initiative student fellows program is an opportunity for talented undergraduate and graduate students to work with faculty on research projects, to participate in global health-related events, and to network with one another and scholars in the global health field.
-Questions may be directed to email@example.com.
+The Georgetown Global Health Institute student fellows program is an opportunity for talented undergraduate and graduate students to work with faculty on research projects, to participate in global health-related events, and to network with one another and scholars in the global health field.
+Learn more about the program from previous student fellows.

-All full-time Georgetown undergraduate and graduate students, across schools, are eligible to apply.
-Part-time students are also eligible to apply for this spring 2021 cycle.
+All full-time Georgetown undergraduate and graduate students, across schools, are eligible to apply for the spring 2023 cycle.